AlexBlandin/GreenbookClub/problems.md

     Input: s1 = "abCd", s2 = "ffffabCdCefg"
     Output: 4

-## Extension task:
+## Extension:

-Extend this to return the index of all substrings of s1 in s2.
+Return the index of all substrings of s1 in s2.

-# Problem 2: (Last seen 2020-11-10)
+# Interleaved Intermission (Last seen 2020-11-10)

 Given strings `s1`, `s2`, and `s3`, where `length(s1) + length(s2) = length(s3)`,
 determine if you can interleave the characters in `s1` and `s2` to get `s3`.